 The committee did not recommend an alternative topical antibiotic for secondary bacterial infection of eczema.
 This was because, if fusidic acid is unsuitable or ineffective, an oral antibiotic is preferred.

 Based on their experience and knowledge of current practice, the committee agreed that the first-choice oral antibiotic in adults, young people and children with secondary bacterial infection of eczema is flucloxacillin.
 An oral rather than a topical antibiotic is more appropriate if the person is systemically unwell, or if the infection is widespread or severe.
 Flucloxacillin is a relatively narrow‑spectrum penicillin that is effective against S. aureus and S. pyogenes.
 The committee recognised that some children cannot tolerate flucloxacillin solution.
 However, they were aware of many useful resources that are available (for example, Medicines for Children's leaflet on helping your child to swallow tablets) to teach children how to swallow tablets or capsules.
 For children who are unable to swallow capsules, 1 of the alternative oral antibiotics is suitable.

-The alternative oral antibiotics in adults, young people and children with penicillin allergy or if flucloxacillin is unsuitable, are clarithromycin or, in pregnancy, erythromycin.
+The alternative oral antibiotic in adults, young people and children with penicillin allergy or if flucloxacillin is unsuitable, is clarithromycin.
+In pregnancy, erythromycin was recommended if there is true penicillin allergy.
 The committee agreed that these antibiotics are effective against the common pathogens that cause secondary bacterial infection of eczema.